OniDaito/S9Lab/_posts/2012-07-25-Graphics-Hackspace.markdown

 ---
 layout: post
 title: Graphics Hackspace
+tags: thoughts
+strapline: So I'm starting a meetup night type thing.
+introtext: There has been a fair bit of interest at the London Hackspace regarding OpenGL and computer graphics in general.
+A while back, I ran a workshop on Python and it seemed quite succesful.
+Some people wondered about having a graphics workshop as well and I figured that might be no bad thing.
 ---

+![Graphics Hackspace](http://farm8.staticflickr.com/7247/7602552370_661e97cec0.jpg)

-There has been a fair bit of interest at the [London Hackspace]() regarding OpenGL and computer graphics in general.
+There has been a fair bit of interest at the [London Hackspace](http://london.hackspace.org.uk) regarding OpenGL and computer graphics in general.
 A while back, I ran a workshop on Python and it seemed quite succesful.
 Some people wondered about having a graphics workshop as well and I figured that might be no bad thing.

-![Graphics Hackspace](http://farm8.staticflickr.com/7247/7602552370_661e97cec0.jpg)

 Graphic Hackspace is basically, like the music hackspace.
 The plan is to have some talks and possibly a workshop afterwards.
 Im hoping the workshop will be on the basics of OpenGL and how to get something pretty up and running.